bhagyas/puppet-alfresco/README.md

 ## Order of the Bee "Honeycomb" edition of Alfresco

+### Introduction

+This is an installation of Alfresco using Puppet.
+It installs the Honeycomb edition of Alfresco and related dependencies.
+It also includes some of the Alfresco open source add-ons.

 #### <a name='features'></a>Features
 * Standalone build with repo, share, mysql and solr on one server.
 Remote mysql supported now, remote solr and pentaho next version
 * Choose from version 4.2.f, latest 5.0.x or NIGHTLY